spatie/laravel-csp/README.md

 This readme does not aim to fully explain all the possible usages of CSP and its directives.
 We highly recommend that you read [Mozilla's documentation on the Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) before using this package.
 Another good resource to learn about CSP, is [this edition of the Larasec newsletter](https://larasec.substack.com/p/in-depth-content-security-policy) by Stephen Rees-Carter.

-If you're an audiovisual learner, you should check out [this video](https://www.laraning.com/videos/spatie-csp-content-security-policy
-) on how to use this package.

 ## Support us